(Numbers 16:28-34) Did God Kill Korah, Dathan, and Abiram?

 As God was withdrawing the protection of His angels from Korah, Dathan and Abiram, Satan tempted Moses with the “If” questions with regard to how he had planned to destroy Korah, Dathan and Abiram.
 Remember that Satan had taken full control of these men.
 He pressed these men hard to resist the appealing Spirit of Jesus to repent.
 Thus, God permitted the sin of Moses to punish the sin of Korah and his associates, answering the truth that “Evil kills the wicked and those who hate the righteous will come to an end” (Psalm 34:21, Aramaic Bible in Plain English).

-Jesus is the restorer and Satan is the destroyer and through the doubts
+Jesus is the restorer and Satan is the destroyer, and through the doubts

 placed in the mind of Moses, Satan was able to cover his work of destruction